Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

 When the chemical potential intersects only the upper pair of bands [red dashed line in Fig.~\ref{fig:fig2}(c)], one can further distill the model by projecting out the lower, inert bands---yielding an effective Hamiltonian

 valid in the regime $h \ll \sqrt{\lambda_0^2 + \frac{\beta_I^2}{4}}$.
 Here $\sigma_{x,y,z}$ are Pauli matrices acting in the low-energy subspace and

 Equation~\eqref{eff_Ham} represents a two-band model for fermions with cubic-in-momentum Ising SOC and linear-in-momentum Rashba SOC.
-Note that IVC order suppresses $\tilde \beta_I$ but enhances $\tilde \alpha_R$ and $\tilde h$ (that is, IVC order permits a \emph{linear} coupling to the Zeeman field and Rashba SOC, which would only be quadratic when $\lambda_0 = 0$).
-These parameter renormalizations may be relevant for the unconventional Pauli-limit-violation trends observed in Ref.~\onlinecite{zhang2023}.
+Note that IVC order suppresses $\tilde \beta_I$, but enhances $\tilde \alpha_R$ and $\tilde h$ through a linear coupling to the bare Zeeman field $h$ and Rashba SOC $\alpha_R$, which would only be quadratic when $\lambda_0 = 0$.
+The spin-valley-orbit term $\lambda_1$ simply contributes to the effective Rashba coupling; we thus set $\lambda_1 = 0$ hereafter.
+Parameter renormalizations in Eq.~\eqref{parameters_projected} may be relevant for the unconventional Pauli-limit-violation trends observed in Ref.~\onlinecite{zhang2023}.

 {\bf \emph{Topological Josephson junctions.}}~We now incorporate superconductivity, assuming for simplicity an s-wave order parameter---though we stress that our scheme readily extends to more exotic pairings provided they generate a bulk gap.
 The corresponding Bogoliubov-de Gennes (BdG) Hamiltonian reads